Large Language Models Approach Expert Pedagogical Quality in Math Tutoring but Differ in Instructional and Linguistic Profiles: Introduction

 \section{Introduction}

 Effective feedback plays a central role in supporting student learning by acknowledging effort, identifying errors, and providing clear guidance for self-correction \cite{lepper2002wisdom}.
 In instructional settings, the quality of feedback depends not only on whether mistakes are addressed, but also on how explanations are framed linguistically and pedagogically.
-As large language models (LLMs) are increasingly used to generate tutoring responses, an important open question is how closely their instructional behavior aligns with that of human tutors when responding to student errors.
+As large language models (LLMs) are increasingly explored to generate tutoring responses \cite{wang2024bridging, pal2024autotutor}, an important open question is how closely their instructional behavior aligns with that of human tutors when responding to student errors.

-Prior work \cite{zanotto-aroyehun-2025-linguistic, shaib-etal-2024-detection, namuduri2025qudsim} has shown that LLM-generated text exhibits systematic linguistic regularities relative to human writing across domains, including characteristic patterns of lexical choice and reduced stylistic variability.
-While this work provides valuable descriptive insights into how model-generated language differs from human language, it has largely examined language in settings without reference to task-specific evaluation criteria.
-As a result, it remains unclear whether such linguistic regularities shape instructional behavior or pedagogical evaluation in tutoring contexts.
+Prior work \cite{zanotto-aroyehun-2025-linguistic, shaib-etal-2024-detection, namuduri2025qudsim} shows that LLM-generated text exhibits systematic linguistic regularities relative to human writing, including characteristic patterns of lexical choice and reduced stylistic variability.
+However, this line of work has largely examined language without reference to task-specific evaluation criteria, leaving it unclear whether such regularities influence instructional behavior or pedagogical evaluation in tutoring contexts.
+At the same time, educational research has examined effective feedback and instructional discourse, while computational linguistics has developed tools to measure linguistic properties such as readability, politeness, lexical diversity, and agency.
+These strands of work have largely evolved independently, and their connection in the context of tutoring remains underexplored.

+We address this gap by analyzing an existing dataset \cite{kochmar-etal-2025-findings, maurya-etal-2025-unifying} in which expert tutors, novice tutors, and seven large language models respond to the same mathematics remediation prompts.
+We examine both instructional strategies and linguistic characteristics of tutor responses, including restating and revoicing, pressing for accuracy and reasoning, lexical diversity, readability, politeness, and agency.
+We evaluate responses in terms of pedagogical quality, based on structured annotations of error identification and guidance, and analyze how this quality relates to both instructional strategies and linguistic characteristics across human and LLM tutors.

+Understanding these relationships is increasingly important as LLMs are explored for instructional support \cite{wang-etal-2025-training, team2025ai}.
+This raises questions about whether their responses exhibit linguistic characteristics associated with effective feedback and how such insights can help make LLMs more pedagogically aware and steerable.